 - Direct Debits will be collected as usual.

 - If you have lost your job as a result of Coronavirus and need help with paying your Council Tax then you can claim Council Tax Support

 - There are alternative payment methods, such as Direct Debit, online payment or phoning our automated payment line

 - If you are still having difficulty making payments then please contact the Council Tax department via email on firstname.lastname@example.org

-- Keep 2-3 metres apart from each other.
-Do not work in groups of more than two.
+- Keep a safe distance apart from each other.
+Do not work in groups.

 - Visit the allotments at staggered times.